-UPDATED: Act To Eliminate Per Country Cap For US Green Card – Passed The House Vote
+S.386: Act To Eliminate Per Country Cap For US Green Card – Passed The Senate Vote

-UPDATE: The HR 1044, Fairness for High-Skilled Immigrants Act of 2019 was put through a vote in the House today and it has passed with 365 in favor and 65 against it.
+The HR 1044, Fairness for High-Skilled Immigrants Act of 2019 was earlier put through a vote in the Senate and passed with 365 in favor and 65 against it.
 Having put through a fast-track process, this is the first step in the Fairness Act getting its final approval to eliminate the per country cap for Green cards.
-This is followed by the Senate and then, the President’s approval, both of which do not have a date set up yet.
+This is followed by the President’s approval, which does not have a date set up yet.

 At a time when there is so much push back for all things immigration, the HR 1044, Fairness for High-Skilled Immigrants Act of 2019 comes in with a ray of hope for scores of legal immigrants who are stuck in long pipes of waiting for Permanent Residency.
 This Act was recently introduced in the US Congress and is awaiting a decision while many wait with bated breath to see if they will get some respite.